okjuan/virtual.book/_posts/2024-06-15-the-passenger.md

 > Then the unspeakable noise.
 > They saw birds in the dawn sky ignite and explode soundlessly and fall in long arcs earthward like burning party favors.

+McCarthy doesn't make it clear what "truth" the mushroom cloud embodied, but it is certainly not a comforting one.

 Later, on pages 175 and 176, he describes a factory where uranium was prepared for the bombs:

 > His mother was nineteen when she went to work at Y-12, the electromagnetic separation plant.
 > One of the three processes for the separation of the uranium 235 isotope.
 > The workers were driven out to the compound in buses, bumping over the rough graded road, through dust or mud given the weather.